ms/buildtogether.tech/errors/index.md

 You will sometimes inspect logs yourself, but you will also frequently want to search them for patterns.
-All of the logs you produce should therefore be in a machine-readable format like CSV, <span g="json">JSON</span>, or <span g="yaml">YAML</span>; you can easily write a small program to pretty-print the data you want for manual inspection.
+All of the logs you produce should therefore be in a machine-readable format like CSV, JSON, or <span g="yaml">YAML</span>; you can easily write a small program to pretty-print the data you want for manual inspection.

 This guideline is one instance of a more general design rule.
 The world has more data formats than it needs, so if anyone has to write a parser to analyze